Research group

 Organisational structure

-The scientific activity of EMERGE is organised into five complementary and interconnected research sublines, each coordinated by senior members of the group (Table 1).
-The group comprises 49 members, distributed across these sublines according to their principal scientific dedication and mentoring responsibilities.
-These allocations are indicative only, as members collaborate actively across sublines within the integrated research framework of the group.
+EMERGE’s scientific activity is organised into five complementary and interconnected research sublines, each coordinated by senior members of the group (see Table).
+The group comprises a number of members that fluctuates around fifty, distributed across these sublines according to their primary scientific focus and supervisory responsibilities.
+Members work closely across sublines within a shared and integrated research framework.

 Research Subline